madbookhub/llama.dvd/README.md

 May I remind you: They are independent of each other, that means, you do not have to do **Embedding** each time you query something, since the vector dataset which works for your queries is kept working once it was generated.
 On other hand, you should not make **Query** for your document before making embedding for it.
 In short, they don't run synchronously.

 ## Components
 This project is made with Python.
 As mentioned above, there are two major scripts: *vectorize.py* and *dig.py*.

 ---

-**vectorize.py**, as the name suggests, generates a vector dataset based on the content of your document.
+**vectorize.py**, as the name suggests, it generates a vector dataset based on the content of your document.
 Here is its arguments list:
 ```
 -d <Name of your document,needful.>
 -t <Token length> (Forget it if you are not familiar with it, neither me.)